acf-quizbowl/acf-quizbowl.github.io/guidelines/packet-submission-guidelines.md

 ## Who needs to submit packets?

-### ACF Winter and ACF Regionals
+### For ACF Winter and ACF Regionals

 Any team with at least two people on it who played a mainstream, collegiate, academic quizbowl tournament prior to September 1 of the previous academic year is required to submit a packet.

-<small>For example, any team with two players who played prior to September 1, 2018, must submit a packet in order to compete in ACF tournaments in the 2019–2020 academic year.</small>
+<small>For example, any team with two players who played prior to September 1, 2020, must submit a packet in order to compete in ACF tournaments in the 2021–2022 academic year.</small>

 Schools with multiple such teams must submit separate packets, and the teams cannot discuss the contents of their packets with each other.

-### ACF Fall
+### For ACF Fall

 As of 2020, ACF Fall operates on an optional packet submission model.
 Teams are encouraged to submit packets and receive discounts for submitting, but no team is required to submit a packet in order to play.

-## What counts as a “mainstream, collegiate, academic quizbowl tournament”?
+### What counts as a “mainstream, collegiate, academic quizbowl tournament”?

-All ACF tournaments, NAQT SCT (Division I or Division II), NAQT ICT, and typical academic invitationals and summer opens count as mainstream collegiate academic tournaments.
+All ACF tournaments, NAQT SCT (Division I or Division II), NAQT ICT, typical collegiate academic invitational tournaments, and typical open tournaments count as mainstream collegiate academic quizbowl tournaments.

 Playing tournaments either as a college student or as a high school student counts for the packet submission requirement.